 Traffic tickets in California may bring motorists serious consequences on their drivers licenses and driving records.
 When facing traffic citations, drivers may choose to either fight them if they believe they are innocent or pay driving tickets if they are guilty.
-Learn more about your traffic ticket defense options, as well as how to fight speeding tickets in California, by reading the sections below:

 Fighting a California Ticket

 The procedure for California traffic ticket defense may vary based on the steps established by the specific court.
 When fighting traffic tickets, drivers are expected to plead "not guilty" for the traffic offense they are charged with.
 They may either appear at a court trial on the date written on their "Notice to Appear" or contest the citation by submitting a written declaration.
 Before going in person to court to fight traffic tickets, drivers need to schedule an appointment.
 Motorists can choose to write a declaration only if their case involves a violation of the Vehicle Code.
 When drivers choose to mask or dismiss traffic tickets by written declaration, they have to pay a full bail that will be returned when they are proved to be innocent.
 To increase their chances of being found innocent and having their tickets dismissed, defendants should hire a qualified traffic ticket attorney.
 Traffic attorneys can be found using several different methods, but the most convenient is simply to search for an experienced attorney online.
 Drivers need only snap an image of their traffic ticket and answer a few basic questions before being instantly matched with a lawyer.

 Paying a California Ticket